amsword/gkmeans/readme.txt

 This code is not quite cleaned, but it should be easy to use and should work.
 For any question, please contact me: wjf2006@mail.ustc.edu.cn

 ----------------------------------------------------------------------
 Linux: Directly start Matlab and run main_entry.m.
+If an error is prompted and it is the libutility.so can not be found.
+Please add the ./c_code/bin to the ~/.bashrc file.
+If the absolute path is /home/user/code/gkmeans/, then add the following to ~/.bashrc

+export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/home/user/code/gkmeans/c_code/bin

 Windows: The main issue is to compile the c++ codes under c_codes/.
 In each sub folder, the project file is provided, but is not well tested.
 A little more effort is required to compile the c++ codes under windows.
 Since no additional library is required, it should not be difficult to do it.